 The ASPCA establishes consistent guidelines for the kinds of work we can support with grant funds.
 We evaluate requests for grants based on the funding priorities and restrictions listed below.
 Please note that the restrictions apply to all of our grant types.

-The ASPCA is one of the largest funders of animal welfare programs and organizations in the United States.
-Grantmaking will primarily be focused on programs designed to achieve results and impacts consistent with our strategic and organizational priorities.
-Data collection and reporting will be required whenever reasonable and feasible to measure efficacy and evaluate impact.
+The ASPCA is one of the largest funders of animal welfare-related programs and organizations in the United States.
+Our grantmaking is primarily focused on programs designed to achieve results and impact consistent with our strategic and organizational priorities.
+To this end, we typically require reports and other data collection from our grantees as a means to measure efficacy and evaluate impact.

 The ASPCA will solicit and consider proposals via:

-- Proposals by solicitation-only in specific geographic and programmatic areas (Animal Relocation, some Shelter & Spay/Neuter-focused grants, FIR Response Partners, etc.)
+- Invitation-only proposals in specific geographic and programmatic areas (Animal Relocation, some Shelter & Spay/Neuter-focused grants, FIR Response Partners, etc.)

 - Grants to support efforts to prevent and respond to animal cruelty

 - Grants to support efforts to prepare for and respond to emergencies and disasters